jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 * [geeks for geeks](https://www.geeksforgeeks.org)
 * [leet code](https://leetcode.com/)

+## Practices

+1. Ask questions about the problem to be sure to get a good understanding
+1. Continuously explain the reasoning
+1. Present the code, assess complexity
+1. Always test the solution
+1. Try optimizing after

 ## Big O notation

 * inserting element in an unordered array is constant time.
 It is not link to the number of element in the array.
 Time is = K a basic constant linked to compilor, microprocessor speed...